Tips For Google Keep Users

 These Tips Were Compiled and/or Created by Beverly Howard

-Peer to peer forums have been the only Keep user options.
+Peer to peer forums have been the only Keep user options for help and solutions to the many problems.
 But,

 while google has dedicated support forums for all of it's other